AcuHerb Community Circle · Herbal Dispensary

 Taraxacum officinale

 Spring's most iconic herb for good reason.
-Every part of dandelion — root, leaf, flower — offers medicine.
 The root moves bile and supports liver detoxification; the leaf is a mineral-rich diuretic that clears winter's accumulation without depleting potassium.
-In Five Element terms, this is Wood energy made visible: persistent, upward-pushing, impossible to suppress.
+This is Wood energy made visible — persistent, upward-pushing, impossible to suppress.
 Start here every spring.

 Liver SupportGentle DetoxSpring Tonic